bm424/bm424.github.io/src/markdowns/build_day_3.md

-Title: Build Day 4
+Title: Build Day 3
 Date: 2021-05-27 22:00
 ---
 # commit

 Today we publish.
-The plan is to use GitHub pages, which at first glance seemed pretty simple but none of the documentation immediately points to hwo to run the repo through a build process before publication.
+The plan is to use GitHub pages, which at first glance seemed pretty simple but none of the documentation immediately points to how to run the repo through a build process before publication.
 So finding that out is the immediate priority.